 Our mission is to save natural areas, wildlife habitat, streams and rivers, working ranches and historic lands for the benefit of the community and as a legacy for future generations.

-For the past 29 years, the Mountain Area Land Trust (MALT) has conserved a total of 23,514 acres in our six county service area.
+For 30 years, the Mountain Area Land Trust (MALT) has conserved over 24,000 acres in our six county service area.

-MALT serves a 4,290 square-mile area encompassing Clear Creek County, Park County, Gilpin County, Teller County and the mountainous regions of Boulder County and Jefferson County, Colorado.
+MALT serves a 4,830 square-mile area encompassing Boulder County, Clear Creek County, Gilpin County, Jefferson County, Park County and Teller County in Colorado.

 A Conservation Easement is a voluntary land agreement between a landowner and a Land Trust that permanently restricts certain aspects of land use in order to protect the conservation values of the property.
 When a landowner places a Conservation Easement on their land, they maintain ownership and use of the property and can sell it or pass it on to heirs.